kabiiQ/BeatmapExporter/README.md

 There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, etc).
 You can also simply export your **entire library** at once.

 You can also export directly into a .zip for more easily transferring your library.

+## Audio Export

+As of version 1.2, there is an option to export only audio files.
+Rather than entire beatmap archives, only .mp3 audio files will be exported.

+The .mp3 files are tagged with basic artist/song information, and the background file from osu! is embedded where possible.

+If a beatmap uses a non-mp3 audio format, [FFmpeg](https://ffmpeg.org/download.html) is required to transcode into mp3. ffmpeg.exe (for Windows) can be placed on your system PATH or simply alongside BeatmapExporter.exe before launching BeatmapExporter.

 # Download/Usage